marvel308/mkolman.github.io/_posts/2020-06-13-volley_rotations.md

 **Outside hitters** or **left side hitters** are players who hit and block on the front left side of the court.
-They also pass from the left side of the court and are usually one of the main receivers on opponent's serves.
+They also pass from the left side of the court and are usually one of the main receivers of opponent's serves.

 **Middle blockers** or **middle attackers** thrive in the middle third of the court.
 They are usually tall and use that height to block opposing attacks and